hdtrinh/movie_classifier/README.md

 ### Encode

 - One-hot Encoding of the labels (genres)
-- Tokenizing separately title and description and get sequences
+- Tokenize separately title and description and get sequences
 - Pad title and description to fixed-length sequences
 - Stack together title + description